How to Harness Experiential Learning to Advance Training

 Pretty much all team building activities are experiential in some way or another, and there are SO many team building activities that you can try, whether on-site or off-site.
 I repeat the word ‘fun’ a lot in this post because experiential learning is most effective when fun is involved.

 Here are some examples of team building activities that are fun, and are focused on experiential learning:

 - Treasure Hunts using iPads, for example, to solve challenges and discover items by working in a team.
 The whole hunt is highly gamified and employees need to solve challenges that are linked to specific skills, goals, and outcomes.

-- According to TinyPulse, colleagues are the number one thing people love about their job, so leverage this!
+- Colleagues are the number one thing people love about their job, so leverage this!
 Their recommendation?
 Team cooking.
 Clear communication, willingness to cooperate, ability to listen – they’re all on the menu and can provide valuable insight on how colleagues can work together in the workplace by leveraging each of their unique capabilities and ways of doing things.

 - Another interesting example provided by TinyPulse is getting a team to lead horses around a corral.
 The horse only moves if you take the reins and gently walk the horse, but (of course) not everyone knows this.
 This is a great team building activity for leadership and non-verbal communication (and also, you’ll need to have access to horses).

 Who doesn’t like a bit of role-playing now and again?!
 Role plays can be as simple as having a facilitator and an employee working together on a phone call from a difficult customer.
 The facilitator can pretend to be the customer, who then makes the employee’s job very difficult with demands, unreasonable requests, and a bad attitude.
 The facilitator, by presenting various challenges and scenarios, can then give feedback, advice, and guidance.
 (Tip: Always try to add an element of fun to the roleplay!)